 Step 8: Add a spoonful of baking soda and watch your volcano erupt (it will happen immediately).
 To get a bigger eruption you can have the children mix inside the lemon.

 How does this happen?
-The baking soda is a base and the lemon is the acid.
-When they are combined they let out carbon dioxide which create the fizzing bubbles.
+The baking soda is the base and the lemon is the acid.
+When they are combined they let out carbon dioxide which creates the fizzing bubbles.

 I also did this experiment adding the baking soda before the juice and it looked like this:

 You can do the experiments both ways and see which way gives you a bigger eruption.